vermaarn/vermaarn/README.md

 ### Hello there, I'm Arnav 👋

-I'm a MSc Computer Science student at the University of Toronto!
+I am currently a lab manager at the Cognitive Tools Lab.
+I was a MSc Computer Science student at the University of Toronto!

 In my research, I try to understanding human cognition through interactive graphics.